NaveenChand755/tech-social-hub/README.md

 # tech-social-hub

-This is a simple social media like application build using MERN( Mongo DB, Express , React , Nodejs ) stack and Redux for state management . and Redux thunk is used as the middleware .
+This is a simple social media like application build using MERN( Mongo DB, Express , React , Nodejs ) stack and Redux for state management and Redux thunk as the middleware .

 # what application contains ???
 1. A user can register and Login